RossBarnie/RossBarnie.github.io/about.md

 ### Contact me

-Feel free to contact me using any of the links in the footer.
+Feel free to contact me using any of the links in the sidebar.